sarbal/howdoI/workflows/star_tutorial.md

 ```

 ## Reads/experiment
-I have two experiments, but they are a little large and we wont have time to wait for the alignment results during this workshop.
+I have two experiments but they are a little large and we wont have time to wait for the alignment results during this workshop.
+But I've made smaller buk files to play with, and the you can use one of the single-cell paired runs to test.
-But, the inputs (and outputs) can be found in this folder on tyrone:
+Inputs (and outputs) can be found in this folder on tyrone:
 ```{}
 ls /data/sballouz
 ase_run  bulk_run  single_cell_run